We use cookies on this site to enhance your user experience. Do You agree?

 is possible on the condition that no competition is required or if the Rector waives the competition.

-No. 450 of the Senate of the University of Warsaw of 26 June 2019 on the criteria to be met by members of the first academic council of academic discipline appointed by the Rector (Monitor UW of 2019, item 197).
+The Rector agrees to waive the competition, in particular, in the case of promotion of an academic teacher to the position of university professor in the research and teaching employment group or research employment group, provided that they hold the academic degree of doctor habilitated and meet the criteria set out in Resolution No. 450 of the Senate of the University of Warsaw of 26 June 2019 on the criteria to be met by members of the first academic councils of academic disciplines appointed by the Rector (UW Monitor of 2019, item 197).

 Who can initiate the procedure?